CarlesRojas/RushSlide/README.md

 - [ ] Add functionality to random button
 - [ ] Add functionality to restart button
 - [ ] Add functionality to undo button
-- [ ] Show easy level the first time and then show a random level (save to local storage)
+- [ ] Show tutorial if it is the first level